I just heard that WSDOT didn't kick T-Mobile out of the WSDOT ROW. Is this true?

 Aren't There Smarter, More Respectful Eastside Options Outside Our Parks?

-Yes, there are many viable Eastside options for T-Mobile and Big Wireless outside our neighborhood parks, including utility poles, the SR 520 highway right-of-way, and commercial buildings.
-Common sense, and the law, require that T-Mobile choose the least-intrusive location, the least-intrusive technology and the least-intrusive equipment.
-T-Mobile, it's not too late to do the right thing!
+Yes, there are many viable Eastside options for Big Wireless outside our neighborhood parks, including utility poles, the SR 520 highway right-of-way, and commercial buildings.
+Common sense, and the law, require wireless carriers to choose the least-intrusive location, the least-intrusive technology and the least-intrusive equipment.

 Have a Question?